Car Care Tops List of Thanksgiving Preparations

 “Proper car care is important at all times, but is particularly critical during the busiest travel season of the year,” said Rich White, spokesman for the Car Care Council.
 “Yet, despite good intentions, the majority of motorists do not always follow through.
 The ‘Be Car Care Aware’ education campaign was launched to encourage drivers to perform proper vehicle maintenance.

 “Our survey found that 86 percent of drivers believe regular car maintenance is extremely important for their own and their passengers’ safety and 85 percent of drivers cite dependability as a highly important characteristic for the vehicles they drive,” said White.
 “Yet, National Car Care Month vehicle inspections showed that nearly four out of five cars had one or more systems, products, or fluids that needed to be repaired or replaced.”

-As part of its 'Be Car Care Aware" campaign, the Council recommends the following pre-Thanksgiving tasks be performed by a do-it-yourselfer or professional auto technician:
+As part of the ‘Be Car Care Aware” campaign, the Council recommends the following pre-Thanksgiving tasks be performed by a do-it-yourselfer or professional auto technician:

 - Check the coolant (antifreeze); coolant should be flushed and refilled every two years in most vehicles.

 - Check the owner’s manual to see if your driving habits are considered “severe,” and if so, have the oil changed accordingly, usually every 3,000 miles; consider changing to a “winter weight: oil if you live in a cold climate.

 - Check the battery and exhaust system.

 - Be certain the heater and defroster are working properly.